 We’ve all been there.
-We all know at least one person who doesn’t have any respect for personal boundaries, or space – or the people who set them.
+We all know at least one person who doesn’t have any respect for personal space – or the people who set boundaries.
 Sound familiar?
 You’re not alone.

 Why do people not respect personal boundaries?

 There are many psychological studies on the idea of personal space.
 How close is too close?
 When is too much, just too much?
-The underlying truth is that, unfortunately, people who are manipulative, narcissistic, and have a poor sense of self, tend to be the repeat offenders in violating personal boundaries.
+The underlying truth is that, unfortunately, people with manipulative and narcissistic tendencies are more likely to be repeat offenders in violating other people’s personal space.

 In a recent study by the University of Western Ontario, there could actually be evidence that suggests a difference in special awareness and how it varies from person to person.
 In other words, those who believe they are too close could be too far for someone else!

 The research team from the University looked at behavioral patterns of fruit flies – which actually have a very similar genetic makeup to humans.
 The findings show that the levels of dopamine can determine how much space the insects need.

 When too little dopamine was released by neurons, the insects wanted to get away from each other.
 The opposite came about on the release of too much dopamine.
 The study has proved crucial in explaining certain social cues for people within the autism spectrum and people with schizophrenia.